Tuesday, July 14, 2015

 “La Fonda,” Don said.

 Wolf Steinhart glanced at his watch.
-“If you’re serious, I’ll pick you up in front of the hotel at five.”
+“If you’re serious, I’ll pick you up at the hotel at five.”

 “Of course he is.
 He’s just a little late.”